wish2023/tp/docs/DeveloperGuide.md

 **Step 4.** Upon completion of execution, `LogicManager` returns a boolean value `false` to `Athena` to allow the continuous run of the program.

 The following sequence diagram illustrates how the viewing task operation works:

 *work in progress*

+### List feature
+The list command is facilitated by `LogicManager`, using `Parser` which extracts the command type and parameters from the user input, and stores it in a `ListCommand` that contains the parameters provided by the user. `ListCommand` creates a `Timetable` with the existing `TaskList` to generate the output message.

+`Parser`, `ListCommand` and `Timetable` implements the following operations:

+* `Parser#parse` - Parses user input to extract the command parameters.
+* `Parser#parseListCommand` - Parses user input to retrieve the filters for the `TaskList` and creates a `ListCommand`.
+* `ListCommand#execute` - Prints the user's tasks using `Timetable#toString`.
+* `Timetable#toString` - Gets a string representation of the user's tasks.

+Given below is an example usage scenario and how the *list* command behaves at each step.

+**Step 1.** The user requests the application to print a list of the existing tasks, by inputting `list`.

+**Step 2.** The input will be read in by the `Athena` class.
+Then, the input will be passed into `LogicManager` where `Parser#parse` will be called to parse the user input, to create a `ListCommand` containing the parameters provided by the user.
+The `ListCommand` object is returned to the `LogicManager`.

+**Step 3.** `LogicManager` calls `ListCommand#execute`, which creates a `Timetable` based on the `TaskList`, and the `importance` and `forecast` parameters provided by the user.
+The `Timetable` returns a string representation of the tasks by calling `Timetable#toString` that is printed to the user.

+**Step 4.** Upon completion of execution, `LogicManager` returns a boolean value `false` to `Athena` to indicate that the user has not requested to exit the application.

+The following sequence diagram illustrates how the *list* command works:

+*work in progress*